Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 Have you ever come out from playing in the snow, peeled layers of coats off and warmed up with a mug of hot cocoa?
 I love coming in from shoveling the driveway with my brother and sitting at the table, sipping hot chocolate with melted marshmallows and peppermint sticks.

 These Hot Chocolate Brownies would be perfect with a cup of hot cocoa.
 That’s a lot of chocolate!
 But can you really ever have too much chocolate?

 These Hot Chocolate Brownies are not the normal Fudgy Brownies we use most of the time.
 As good as those are, we decided to switch it up a bit this time.
 These bars are a special variation of a chocolate chip cookie bar we found here.
 It starts with a simple cake mix, and you add in a pudding mix, mini chocolate chips, oil, egg and instant coffee.
 These bars end up very chocolatey, but oh, so soft.

 The simple homemade hot cocoa buttercream brings it all together.
 Simply add some powdered hot cocoa mix to traditional buttercream.
 It tastes a lot like hot chocolate, and if you sprinkle mini chocolate chips and marshmallow bits on top, it’s almost like the real thing.

 We set them out for friends at our small group and I didn’t get to eat one- they were gone!

-The calories shown are based on the recipe being cut into 20 pieces, with 1 serving being 1 brownie.
+The calories shown are based on the recipe being cut into 20 pieces and all of the frosting used, with 1 serving being 1 frosted brownie.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate.